Sharp threshold for percolation on expanders: Introduction

 The paper is organized as follows.
 In Section \ref{sec:notations} we introduce some notation.
-In Section \ref{sec:away} we collect some arguments existing in the literature to show that the threshold functions $p^*_n(c)$ are bounded away from zero and one.
-Finally, Section \ref{sec:main} is devoted to the proof of our main result, Theorem \ref{theo:main}.
-In fact, we prove something more in Theorem \ref{theo:sharpthreshold}, namely that the threshold width is at most of order $O((\log|V_n|)^{-1/3})$.
-We remark that in most existing sharp threshold results one uses a result of \cite{FriedgutKalai} and thus needs a transitive (on edges or vertices) group of automorphisms while in this paper nothing like that is used.
-Instead, the isoperimetric property is used in an essential way.
+In Section \ref{sec:away} we collect some arguments existing in the literature to show that the thresholds $p^*_n(c)$ are bounded away from zero and one.
+Finally, Section~\ref{sec:main} is devoted to the proof of our main result, Theorem \ref{theo:main}.
+In fact, we prove something more in Theorem \ref{theo:sharpthreshold}, namely that the threshold width is at most of order $O((\log n)^{-1/3})$.

-We end this introduction by an open question.
+We end this Introduction with an open question.
 It would be interesting to relax the isoperimetric condition and replace the positivity of the Cheeger constant by a weaker condition of the type

-for some $\alpha <1$.
+for some $\alpha<1$.